frankbauer/ilias-asscodequestion/README.md

 Certain languages (at the moment *Java*, *Python* and *JavaScript*) can be compiled and executed during an Test/Assesment session.
 Executable Code can also be used to generate graphical output.

+### GLSL
+Selecting GLSL enables you to write shader code you may process using three.js.
+When selecting this type, the first block is a "Canvas Area".
+All Answer-Blocks contain shader code, that is passed to the `outputObject`-variable of the canvas Area.

 ### D3
 If you use an executable Language, and include the D3 Library, you can add a **Canvas Area**-Block to your Question.
 Add the following Code, to get a very basic D3 Sample.
 Your code must return a css-formated color-string